Friday, November 21, 2025

 The two Marjorie's of Church Street

 On one of my last visits with Mom we were sitting at her kitchen table and she asked me if I knew how she got her name.
-I told her I had never heard that story.
-She said the doctor that delivered her in Oak Grove, Louisiana lived across the street.
+I was surprised that I never thought to ask her that.
+I'd never heard the story and told her so.
+She then told me the doctor who delivered her was their across the street neighbor.
 He had a teenage daughter who begged and begged for the Keller's to name their new daughter after her.
 So they did!

 After Mom's passing, I've been trying to recall some things we talked about.
 I thought about that naming story and got to wondering who that girl was for whom my mother was named.
+From mom's story, I knew a couple facts.
 Obviously, her name was Marjorie.
 She would have been a bit older than the Keller girls.
-She lived across the street; maybe she babysat for mom's older sisters.
+She lived across the street.
+I bet she babysat for mom's older sisters.

 After January 19, 1931, Church Street in Oak Grove had a 14 year old Marjorie Kelly and an infant, Marjorie Keller.
 No relation, but interestingly similar names.
-Marjorie D. was probably around for another couple years then would have moved off to college or marriage.
-I know that the Keller's, at some point, moved over to North Horner Street where the house I remember as Popaw's still stands today.
+The elder Marjorie was probably around the neighborhood for another couple years then would have moved off to college or marriage.
+I know that the Keller family, at some point, moved a few streets over to North Horner where the house I remember as Popaw's still stands today.

-To find out a little more about Marjorie D., I started a tree for her based on what I found in that 1930 census.
-Within five minutes I found that the tree was superfluous.
-Marjorie D. Kelly, the mystery girl who wanted the Keller baby named after her, had an older sister, Ethel Campbell Kelly who was already in my tree.
+To find out a little more about Marjorie Kelly, I started a separate tree for her based on what I found in that 1930 census.
+Within five minutes I found that the new tree was superfluous.
+Marjorie Dan Kelly, the mystery girl who wanted the Keller baby named after her, had an older sister, Ethel Campbell Kelly who was already in my "Wholefamdamly" tree.
 Ethel had married Cyrus McGinty Jr. of Winnfield, Louisiana.
 Cyrus is my first cousin twice removed (on Dad's side).
-Cyrus and Ethel were already married with a daughter before Mom was born.
-Of course, there was nothing significant about this at the time-- only years later, when Mom married a McBride who was the grandson of a McGinty.
-This happy coincidence allowed me to include the mystery Marjorie to my one big working tree.
+Cyrus and Ethel were married with a daughter before my mom was born.
+There would be nothing significant about this McGinty/ Kelly match until years later, when Mom married a McBride who was the grandson of a McGinty.
+This happy coincidence allowed me to legitimately include the mystery Marjorie into my one big working tree.
+I should make a list of all these "out of the blue" connections.
+One more personal testament to how small our world is.

-Marjorie Dan Kelly, I found out, went on to Louisiana Tech, studied home economics and was a member of Kappa Delta sorority, not unlike her namesake.
+Marjorie Dan Kelly, I found out, went on to Louisiana Tech, studied home economics and was a member of Kappa Delta sorority-- exactly the path mom would take 15 or so years later.
 She did post-graduate work at the University of Iowa and then came back to Oak Grove to teach Home Economics and Science at the High School.
-Mom was too young to have had classes under her.
+Mom was still too young at that time to have had classes under her.
 By 1943, she had taken an internship in dietetics at Michael Reese Hospital in Chicago.
 She also married that same year at the First Methodist Church of Evanston, Illinois.
 Her husband was John Tillman Lomax.
 The bride and groom were both children of doctors.
 He was from Waynesboro, Mississippi and had finished at the University of Alabama.
-At the time of their marriage, he was in the technical school of the US Army Air Forces at Scott Field, Illinois.
+At the time of their marriage, he was elbows deep in the technical school of the US Army Air Forces at Scott Field, Illinois.

-John became an automobile dealer.
-He and Marjorie raised 4 boys in Waynesboro, Mississippi.
-A newspaper article I found describes the Eagle ceremony of the youngest son.
-All four boys achieved their Eagle rank.
+Later, John became an automobile dealer.
+He and Marjorie raised four boys in Waynesboro, Mississippi.
+A newspaper article I found describes the Eagle ceremony of their youngest son.
+All four boys were boy scouts and achieved their Eagle rank.
 The marriage went 34 years until John's death in 1975.
 He is buried in Waynesboro.

-Mrs. Marjorie Dan Kelly Lomax passed away in 2015 at 98 years and is buried next to John at Waynesboro Cemetery.
+Mrs. Marjorie Dan Kelly Lomax passed away in 2015 at 98 years and is buried next to John in Waynesboro Cemetery.
 By all accounts a lovely lady.
-My impression is that Mom didn't know what became of Marjory Kelly, but I'm sure she would have been glad to have heard what was found about the girl who insisted they share a name.
+My impression is that Mom didn't know what became of Marjory Kelly, but I'm sure she would have been glad to have heard what I was able to find out about the girl who insisted they share a name.

 Marjorie Dan Kelly Lomax (1917-2015)